chalatz/tours/pages/info/reviews-comments-content.md

   text: |-
     Hi Nicholas, You and Michael are the best.
 Rhodes/Rodos was a complete surprise with its beauty and history.
 We hope one day to return and spend more time.
 I wish you and Michael continued success with your tour company.
 It has to be the best in Rhodes.<br>**Lucinda W. (Oct 4th) Statesville**

+    Dear Nicholas, The tours were great fun.
+My fiancée and I had a great time.
+I’m sure to use your services next time we’re in Rhodes.<br>Yours Sincerely, **Gaj N. (19th Sept) U.K.**

     Dear Nicholas, Thanks a lot for the lovely tour.
 Myself and children enjoyed it so much.
 Please pass my greetings to Michael he was a very good company.
 Looking forward to touring with you again on my next time I visit Rhodes.<br> Kind Regards, **Deena.
 (5th Aug) Dubai (AE)**

     Dear all, You are a very Professional company!
 My respect goes to you and the owner.
 Your company is an example for many other companies.
 Right now, I won't be traveling but as soon this is over, I will be visiting and will 100% use your company which has shown professionalism on another level.
 Keep up with this Tremendously Customer Service and stay safe during this difficult time to come. <br> Kind regards, **Samantha Al. (April 8th) Aruba**